loopbackio/loopback.io/pages/en/lb2/Extend-your-API.md

 }
 ```

-Next: In [Add a static web page](/doc/{{page.lang}}/lb2/Add-a-static-web-page.html), you'll add Express middleware to serve static client assets such as HTML/CSS, images, and JavaScript.
+{% include next.html content="In [Add a static web page](Add-a-static-web-page.html), you'll add Express middleware to serve static client assets such as HTML/CSS, images, and JavaScript. "
+%}